 Using sub-modules for the unique needs of either public schools or local government, KEMS offers a complete database that enables easy inquiry and reporting on all types of personnel (professional, non-professional, certified, part-time and full-time employees.)

-Web browser-based access is provided for secured Employee Self Service, Leave Requests and Job Applicants.
+Web browser-based access is provided for secured Employee Self Service, On-line Benefits Enrollment, Electronic Time Card, Leave Requests and Job Applicants.

 Standard interfaces allow seamless data integration with a number of third party products for: